Today we’re looking at drum smokers; which are the best on the market? what they are, and how they work.

 - Very attractive price for so many features

 - Smaller than our other drum smokers

 - Too short for a very long rack of ribs

-For anyone on the fence about smoking, the EasyGoProducts Big Bad Barrel is the perfect way to test the waters.
-It delivers a bonafide smoking experience with simple controls and does so much more.
+For anyone on the fence about smoking, the EasyGoProducts Big Bad Barrel is a great way to test the waters.
+It may not be the best smoker in existence, but it delivers a bonafide smoking experience with simple controls and does so much more.

-Even if you only smoke now and then, you’ll get your money’s worth.
+Even if you only smoke now and then, at this price you’ll get your money’s worth.
 And if you’re the kind that loves to get out of Dodge on the weekends, it’s pretty much indispensable.
 Very high on the coolness scale — check it out!

 Barrel House Cooker Smoker BHC 18C

 Barrel House Cooker has a product line-up of exactly one item – the 18C.
 Fortunately, it’s a darn good smoker.